mehtaparas/pyspark-example-app/README.md

 * In terminal or cmd prompt enter the following (but with your name and GitHub email):
     * ```git config --global user.name “FirstName LastName”```
     * ```git config --global user.email “email@gmail.com”```
+        * NOTE: If your email is set to private in github, they'll provide you with a no-reply email address like 22250475+githubuser@users.noreply.github.com.
+Use this email for your local git config.